 Market abuse and insider dealing are liable to a maximum imprisonment of ten years and a maximum fine of IDR15 billion.

 The rules governing de-listing are set out in IDX Rule No. 1-I, which envisages two types of de-listing:

 Voluntary, that is, at the request of the company concerned.

-Forced, where the company is de-listed by the IDX to protect the interest of shareholders of the de-listed company.
+Forced, which is where the company is de-listed by the bourse to protect the interest of shareholders of the de-listed company.

-For a voluntary de-listing, the company must have been listed for a minimum of five years, the de-listing must be approved by an extraordinary general meeting of shareholders (Rapat Umum Pemegang Saham Luar Biasa) (GMS) and the shares of those who voted against the de-listing must be purchased by the company or a third party designated by the company.
+Voluntary de-listing.
+In the case of a voluntary de-listing, the company must have been listed for a minimum of five years, the de-listing must be approved at the GMS, and the shares of those who voted against the de-listing must be purchased by the company or a third party designated by the company.

-In order to de-list, the company should submit a de-listing plan to the IDX providing the following information:
+Voluntary de-listing procedures.
+In order to de-list, the company must submit a de-listing plan to the IDX providing the following information: